-- Broken Base: Who is the better Honest Trailer narrator?
+- Who is the better Honest Trailer narrator?
 Gannon Nickell or Jon Bailey?
-Bailey received a lot of complaints about how he's not as good as his predecessor, but just as many viewers prefer his voice over Nickell's.
-Another layer was added when Nickell returned to co-voice with Bailey the trailer for The Force Awakens, and the ending of said trailer pointed out that there were two other one-shot Honest Trailer narrators besides them: Dough Medlock (Avatar), and Ptolemy Slocum (The Phantom Menace, the first ever Honest Trailer).
-Even the Alec Baldwin-sounding Narrator for Every Wes Anderson Movie got people who prefered him over Bailey.
+Bailey received a lot of complaints when he first got the job about how he's not as good as his predecessor, but just as many viewers prefer his voice over Nickell's.
+This has mostly gone away as the years have gone by, with a majority of fans now preferring Bailey (in fact, many people were worried when it was revealed that Bailey wasn't voicing any of the newer Honest Game Trailers as sponsored by Fandom Games), although this debate was briefly brought back when Nickell returned to co-voice with Bailey the Honest Trailers for The Force Awakens and The Last Jedi, and the ending of the former reminded people that there were two other one-shot Honest Trailer narrators besides them: Dough Medlock (Avatar), and Ptolemy Slocum (The Phantom Menace, the first ever Honest Trailer).
+Even the Alec Baldwin-sounding Narrator for the Honest Trailer for Every Wes Anderson Movie got his share of people who prefered him over Bailey.

 - Crosses the Line Twice:

 - Ear Worm: Perhaps its more of a testament to the original arrangements by the likes of Elton John, Tim Rice and Alan Menken, but even the Honest Trailers versions of the Disney songs are pretty damn catchy.
 It's not uncommon to see comments asking for full versions of the song parodies to be made and released.
-Just two examples from the Honest Trailer for The Lion King:
+Just two examples from the Honest Trailer for The Lion King:"Weeeee are gooooonna pooooork toniiiiight "

 - "Funny Aneurysm" Moment: